-Park City - UT –The overall unemployment rate improved slightly to 6.1%; however, the job market participation rate fell back to 62.8%.
+Park City - UT – IT Pro job outlook stagnates - The overall unemployment rate improved slightly to 6.1%; however, the job market participation rate fell back to 62.8%.
 The IT hiring slowed with only an increase of 3,400 new IT jobs in August as opposed to 4,600 in July (adjusted down from 9,600 which were reported by the BLS last month).
 In the last 3 months 15,100 IT jobs were added and 75,200 jobs in the last 12 months.
 The CEO of Janco Associates, Mr. Victor Janulaitis said, "The employment data for IT professionals does not seem to be improving.
 Some new jobs are been created.
 However they are in selected technical areas of security, compliance, and BYOD support. " Janulaitis added, "Based on interviews of 97 CIOs in the last two weeks, we see that CIOs have become more cautious as they think that it may not be until early next year that they may expand their staffs some.
 The CEO added, "IT Pros are continuing to feel the brunt of the hiring slow down as the average salaries they command are 'easy targets' for those trying to contain costs. " In Janco Mid-Year 2014 IT salary survey Janco found that the average compensation for all IT Professionals is $79,376 without the cost of major benefits like health insurance and company contribution to 401Ks. "

 From a review of the latest BLS data, Janco has found that there was a net increase of 15,100 jobs in the last three months.
 The three month moving average shows a slight downtick in the number of jobs added due to a negative revision in the of jobs added June and July.